 1-2 fresh green chiles (peperoncini), de-seeded and cut in thin strips

 1 tsp crushed coriander seeds

-Guacamole + prawns
+Guacamole + cream cheese and prawns

 1 clove garlic, peeled

 1-2 fresh green chiles (peperoncini), de-seeded and finely chopped

 a good handful of cilantro/coriander